 The preschool staff wants to have regular and ongoing communication with parents.
 Staff will send home newsletters regarding classroom activities and updates.
-Please share home information with the teachers by sending notes with children, emailing your child's teacher, or calling the school.
+Please share home information with the teachers by sending a message through Class DoJo, sending notes with children, emailing your child's teacher, or calling the school.
 Parents are welcome at all times to contact your child's teacher before or after school or to set-up a conference.
 The teachers have limited time to talk during drop off and pick up times of the day.
 If you would like to have longer conversations with the teacher, please ask for a conference.